CS2103JAN2017-W09-B4/addressbook-level4/docs/UserGuide.md

 * `edit i/4 n/Exercise`

 ### 3.5.
 Deleting a task: `delete`
-Deletes the specified task in the "doingTASKS" list.<br>
+Allows you to delete the specified task in the "doingTASKS" list.<br>
 Format: `delete INDEX_NUMBER`

 > The task labelled `INDEX_NUMBER` will be deleted from the "doingTASKS" list.<br>